umd-mith/sg-data/data/intro/clean/introduction.md

     correct in her judgment, and now everyone can use these photofacsimiles to inspect the unequivocal evidence that the word "author" was in PBS's hand in these four crucial places.
-(See PBS's characteristic "r" [and also "a"] in each "author" on pages 228-229, 262-263, 264-265, and 758-759 [also 813] in this edition—also contrast the look of MWS's "author" on pages 55-56 of this edition;
+(See PBS's characteristic "r" [and also "a"] in each "author" on pages 228--229, 262--263, 264--265, and 758--759 [also 813] in this edition---also contrast the look of MWS's "author" on pages 55--56 of this edition;
-    and even see pages 22-23 where a PBS "authors" in line 6 may be contrasted with an MWS "authors" in line 19.
-Granted, there are considerable similarities between the two hands, but the contexts of each word on pages 22-23 will train the eye to distinguish MWS's from PBS's hand.)
+    and even see pages 22--23 where a PBS "authors" in line 6 may be contrasted with an MWS "authors" in line 19.
+Granted, there are considerable similarities between the two hands, but the contexts of each word on pages 22--23 will train the eye to distinguish MWS's from PBS's hand.)
 Being able to distinguish these two hands with more precision will also help to confirm and/or modify the fascinating research undertaken by John F. Burrows, whose